Usability Testing

 Users lack intuitive navigation tools, making it difficult to browse, filter, or discover related videos beyond the email-driven entry point.

-Improving Navigation & Discoverability in Medscape's Decision Point Platform
+Improving Navigation & Discoverability in MedScape's Decision Point Platform

-CLIENT KICK-OFF MEETING
+KICK-OFF MEETING

 Getting Aligned on Purpose, Priorities, and Users